cloud-native-toolkit/site-operator-guide/docs/apply/end-to-end-testing/index.md

     ![](../../images/Automation-Turbo.png)

-3. From the command-line, change dirctory to the the `automation-solutions` repository.
+3. From the command-line, change directory to the the `automation-solutions` repository.
 Navigate to the folder containing the layers that will be generated.
 For Turbonomic the path is `boms/software/turbonomic`.

 4. Run the generate script to create the automation output.